Motivation for Change

 For most of my life, I endured many sinus infections, viruses, and extended periods of fatigue.
-At that time, my career in the airline industry only compromised my immune system even further.
-Adjusting to different time zones; working for years on the night shift; using caffeine to stay awake, and gravitating towards a sugar/salt loaded diet made me even more susceptible to the public's colds and viruses.
+My career in the airline industry only compromised my immune system even further.
+Adjusting to different time zones, working for years on the night shift, using caffeine to stay awake, plus gravitating towards a sugar/salt loaded diet made me even more susceptible to the public's colds and viruses.

 ...opening to view my body as healing.

-Dr. Len Brancewicz, an enthusiastic and well-educated Dr. of Naturopathy was accustomed to being the last resort for clients like me, with weakened immune systems.
-His approach of looking at the cause of my compromised health and supporting it allows the body's "miraculous" but natural ability to readjust and heal.
-For most of my life I regarded my health as weak, but now I was opening to view my body as healing.
-Practicing this new perspective, in addition to making better choices in diet and lifestyle, I slowly started to feel improvement.
-If someone would've told me that one day I would feel strong, energetic and healthy; even around others that have health issues,
+Dr. Len Brancewicz, an enthusiastic and well-educated Dr. of Naturopathy is accustomed to being the last resort for clients like me with weakened immune systems.
+His approach of looking at the cause of my compromised health and supporting it allows the body's "miraculous" but natural ability to re-adjust and heal.
+For most of my life I regarded myself as unhealthy, but now I was opening to view my body as healing.
+Practicing this new perspective, while making better choices in diet and lifestyle, I slowly started to feel improvement.
+If someone would've told me that one day I would feel strong, energetic and healthy (even around others that have health issues),

 I would've said, "Are you kidding me?!!"

 Gratefully and much to my amazement, it has!

 Whenever I had brief periods without illness during the time I was with the airlines, I enjoyed dancing and teaching children to dance.